 - Powdered Sugar – If your powdered sugar has lumps, sift the powdered sugar into the glaze ingredients.

-Step 1: Measure the Flour.
-Use a digital scale to measure or weigh your gluten free flour.
+Step 1: Use a digital scale to measure or weigh your gluten free flour.
 Pour the flour into a large mixing bowl.
 Add the sugar and salt.
 Whisk to blend them.
 Although I like to mix my dough in a stand mixer, I recommend mixing the dry ingredients in a bowl.
 This will help ensure your dry ingredients are mixed thoroughly.

 Step 3: Prepare the Wet Ingredients in the stand mixer.
 Add the yeast mixture, eggs, orange juice, and melted butter to a stand mixer.
 Use a paddle attachment.
 Turn the mixer on low and blend the wet ingredients until they are well mixed.